samy101/acm-winter-school-edge-ai/content/_index.md

         - name: Edge AI for Drones/UAVs, IoT, Smart Cities, and Industrial Applications
           icon: globe-alt
     design:
-      # Changed to the previous background to alternate with 'About'
       css_class: "bg-gray-100 dark:bg-gray-900"
       columns: 3